 Please note that this is one deposit of $200, not a summed amount of deposits.
 Additionally, the overdraft protection will be deactivated if you have a negative balance for 30 days.
 But don’t worry, the only overdraft service will be deactivated, not your NetSpend account.
 So you’ll be able to load money to fill your account.
 You have to start from scratch – contact NetSpend again to unfreeze your overdraft protection.

-Can I overdraw my NetSpend account more than once?
+Can I overdraw my NetSpend account more than once without an overdraft fee

 NetSpend lets your overdraft up to five times per month with your all-access debit card if you’ve enrolled in overdraft protection.
-Each time your account goes negative over -$10, you’ll be charged a $20 overdraft fee.
+Each time your account goes negative over -$10, you’ll be charged a $20 fee per overdraft transaction.
 In this case, if you overdraft your NetSpend all-access account 5 times, you’ll have to pay $100 to NetSpend.

 With an overdraft facility, you can get money when you need it.
+Be aware that transaction fees may apply to various account activities, including overdraft transactions.
 The bank also fixes decent repayment terms so that you can repay your overdraft loan within time.
 However, you should know the overdraft facility benefits and disadvantages before applying for a limit.

 With NetSpend, you have 30 days to pay back the overdraft if you enrolled in the overdraft protection.
-Therefore, you should ensure you don’t have a negative balance on your all-access debit card within 30 days.
+Therefore, you should ensure you restore your all-access debit card to a zero or positive balance within 30 days.
 Then you can make another overdraft.
 If you don’t pay back NetSpend in 30 days, the overdraft protection service will stop & your NetSpend account usage might be limited without notice.

-Can you overdraft if you don’t have any money in your account?
+Can you overdraft if you don’t have any money in your account and create a negative balance

-Overdrafts are financial instruments that let you withdraw money from your bank account (savings or current), even if you have no balance.
+Overdrafts are financial instruments that let you withdraw money from your savings account or current account, even if you have no balance.
 Like any credit facility, the NetSpend charges interest when you use an overdraft.

-According to NetSpend’s terms of service, NetSpend’s overdraft protection is entirely up to its policy.
+According to NetSpend’s terms of service, NetSpend’s overdraft protection is entirely up to its deposit account policy.
 If a transaction exceeds the balance on the account, NetSpend has to approve it.
 Then you can overdraw the amount.
 And NetSpend can take any decision at any time.
 But, if a customer has gone through the necessary steps and made the required payments, they should get overdraft protection on their debit card.
+Customers can manage these features through the Online Account Center.

 If you don’t meet the terms, NetSpend gives you two different punishments.
 You’ll get a strike if your account balance falls below zero for 30 days.
 After three strikes, you’re out of luck and can’t use the overdraft protection on your NetSpend card anymore.
 You will be permanently disqualified from the overdraft protection on your NetSpend card.